 Beyond Emancipation (B:E) has been a huge support to me during my transition to adulthood.
 B:E is truly an organization that provides wholehearted services and cares about those that they serve.
-I began receiving services at the age of 18 and I continue receiving services at the age of 22.
+I began receiving services at the age of 18.
 Over the years, I have become blown away with how B:E operates as an organization that exceeds expectations of other programs I have come into contact with as a former foster youth.
 Currently, I am participating in the coaching services that B:E provides.

 Coaching is a benefit that I have become absolutely fascinated with.
 When I leave a coaching session, I feel empowered.
 I feel like an amazing person and capable of conquering any obstacle.
 Coaching has allowed me to see my life through a profound lens.
 What I love about coaching is, I am challenged to think outside of the box.
 By doing this, I have found new forms of creativity.

 My Coach allows me to take control of my coaching session.
 This method encourages me to take control of my life as a whole.
 I was so accustomed to letting others make decisions for me.
 I was always worried about making others happy, neglecting my happiness.
 “Latrenda was the last of my worries.”
 I look forward to coaching to be able to put myself first!
 “Who is Latrenda?”
 “What does Latrenda want/need?”
 “How is Latrenda going to put herself first?”
 “If you were someone else, “What would you say to Latrenda?”
 These are the kinds of questions my coach may ask me to encourage me to focus on Latrenda.